KoVaL05/PRofessor-github-reviewer/README.md

 - Provides suggestions for code improvements
 - Integrates directly with GitHub's review system
 - Generates test files for new functionality
-- Tracks API requests with promptfoo for cost monitoring and analytics
+- Tracks API requests for cost monitoring and analytics
 - Responds interactively to developer replies
 - Runs as a server with GitHub webhook integration
 - Deploys easily with Docker